Home / Health & Wellness Articles / Tips and Life Hacks /

 Be Specific: Identify Goals vs. Tasks

-It’s easy to confuse goals and tasks, and that confusion can lead to feelings of overwhelming pressure.
-It is vital to have a doable to-do list.
-It’s easy to get stuck if everything on your to-do list seems daunting.
+It’s easy to confuse goals and tasks, and that confusion can lead to feelings of overwhelming pressure—tasks are small steps that lead you closer to meeting your goals.
+With this in mind, it is vital to have a realistic to-do list; it’s easy to feel stuck if everything on your to-do list seems daunting.
 The purpose of a list is to capture actionable items or pre-defined tasks that you will accomplish.
-Tasks are small steps that lead you closer to meeting your goals.

-Perhaps your goal is to lose two pounds this week.
-Tasks will help you achieve that goal.
-Developing a meal plan, visiting the grocery store and exercising each day are all tasks that will help you accomplish your objective.
-Break down large problems by focusing on small steps that will help you reach your goal.
-Focus on tasks that give you the most return on your time investment and you will become more productive.
-Goals are very important, but having too many may cause you to lose focus, and you’ll end up not accomplishing any of them.
+For example, perhaps your goal is to lose two pounds this week, tasks will help you achieve that goal.
+Developing a meal plan, visiting the grocery store, and exercising each day are all tasks that will help you accomplish your objective.
+Break down large goals by focusing on small steps that will help you reach them.
+While having goals is important, it’s also crucial to remember that taking on too many can leave you feeling overwhelmed and unfocused—making it harder to accomplish any of them.

 Be Smart: Organize and Prioritize

 To be organized you must be aware of where your time is going.
 Create a time log and use it to analyze and summarize all your daily activities for a given week.
-Once you know the gaps in your productivity, you can build a new daily routine.
+Once you’re able to recognize the gaps in your productivity, you can build a new daily routine.

-Categorize and prioritize your tasks.
-List your pre-planned activities in order of importance.
+You may find it helpful to categorize and prioritize your tasks.
+For example, list your pre-planned activities in order of importance.
 These are the tasks you would complete in a day without interruptions.
-Next, list all unplanned tasks.
-This list includes incoming calls, instant messages and requests from others.
-Unplanned tasks are usually part of most days and need to be processed on an ongoing basis.
+Next, list all unplanned tasks which may include incoming calls, instant messages, and requests from others.
+Unplanned tasks are typically part of most days and need to be processed on an ongoing basis.

 Be Intentional: Procrastination Robs Your Power

 What tasks are you thinking of putting off until tomorrow?
 What projects have you started but can’t seem to finish?
 Are there items on your to-do list that rollover week after week?
 Procrastination is one of our biggest energy drainers.
-It’s easy to convince ourselves that life is more pleasant when we avoid things we don’t want to do.
-But instead, it adds stress, disorganization, failure and guilt.
+It’s tempting to think life feels easier when we avoid the things we don’t want to deal with, but more often, it leads to extra stress, chaos, and a nagging sense of guilt.

-Procrastination can also cause missed deadlines, lost opportunities, tardiness, unnecessary expenses and even health and medical problems.
+Procrastination can also cause missed deadlines, lost opportunities, tardiness, and unnecessary expenses.
 By overcoming procrastination habits you’ll gain a sense of energy and enthusiasm triggered by completing tasks.

 Be Truthful: Admit Your Excuses